10 Best Marathon Recovery Tips

 Recovery Tip 3: Refuel

 And now, every runner’s favorite post-race ritual - eating!
 It’s important to replenish the nutrients your body used up during the marathon.
-Within the first 30 to 60 minutes after you finish your race, eat some easily digestible carbs and protein with 200 to 300 calories.
-This could be a sandwich with protein, such as a peanut butter and banana sandwich, or a protein shake.
+Within the first 30 to 60 minutes after you finish your race, eat some easily digestible carbohydrates and protein with 200 to 300 calories.
+You can boost your carbs and protein with a sandwich, such as a peanut butter and banana sandwich, or a protein shake.
+Good nutrition is essential for post-marathon recovery.

 Chicago running coach and trainer Tahnee Lacey recommends eating plenty of protein in your marathon recovery.
 Protein will help your muscles recover and rebuild after the strain of running 26.2 miles.